rileyduke/venture.capitalist/README.md

 ### Development server

-Run `ng serve` for a dev server.
+First, run `npm install` in the root directory to install the required components.
+To run, type `ng serve` and it will launch a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Game Scope